Wolf3s/xbmc4xbox-python/python/Doc/library/logging.config.rst

 in the ``logging`` package's namespace).
 The ``level`` is interpreted as for loggers, and ``NOTSET`` is taken to mean 'log everything'.

-.. versionchanged:: 2.6
-   Added support for resolving the handler’s class as a dotted module and class name.

 The ``formatter`` entry indicates the key name of the formatter for this handler.
 If blank, a default formatter (``logging._defaultFormatter``) is used.
 If a name is specified, it must appear in the ``[formatters]`` section and have